Why Genesis’ Prog Era Actually Ended With ‘Spot the Pigeon’

 The lightweight "Pigeons," highlighted by a one-note banjolele line, also adds to the EP's reputation as a fluffy filler release.
 "The thing about 'Pigeons' was that it was possible for the band to play a whole note for a whole thing: ding-ding-ding-ding," Hackett told fans at a 2009 event.
 "And that was unvarying whilst the keyboard changed and [Banks] tried to do as many different chords as possible.
 It was obviously a send-up and it was trying to sound like an English musical performer called George Formby."

 But even Pigeon naysayers can't deny the majesty of closer "Inside and Out," a Hackett-dominated composition that builds from 12-string folk to a fiery prog workout that peaks with Banks' circus-like synth solo.
-Over the years, Hackett has remained adamant – for good reason – that "Inside" should've cracked the Wuthering track list as it exemplified the band's multi-layered sound.
+Over the years, Hackett has remained adamant – for good reason – that "Inside and Out" should've cracked the Wind & Wuthering track list, as it exemplified the band's multi-layered sound.

 "I think it was one of the stronger tracks that didn’t make it onto the album," he told Vintage Rock in 2017.
 "I think it should have been because it has a very beautiful sound to it.
 Right from the word 'go,' it’s got that Genesis multi-jangle thing where it sounds like one guitar, but it's a whole bunch of guitars all playing the same thing."